 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Metal and Plastic Computer-Controlled Machine Tool Operators job description, Metal and Plastic Computer-Controlled Machine Tool Operators salary, Metal and Plastic Computer-Controlled Machine Tool Operators information, what is the job of a Computer-Controlled Machine Tool Operator, Metal and Plastic like, pros and cons about Metal and Plastic Computer-Controlled Machine Tool Operators, colleges and universities for Metal and Plastic Computer-Controlled Machine Tool Operators, is Computer-Controlled Machine Tool Operators, Metal and Plastic the right career for me, Medium careers to get into, careers in Production
+CNC Machine Operators job description, CNC Machine Operators salary, CNC Machine Operators information, what is the job of a Computer-Controlled Machine Tool Operator, Metal and Plastic like, pros and cons about Computer-Controlled Machine Tool Operators, Metal and Plastic, colleges and universities for Computer-Controlled Machine Tool Operators, Metal and Plastic, is Computer-Controlled Machine Tool Operators, Metal and Plastic the right career for me, careers in Production